ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 ### Step 2: Generate the snapshot

-From the **Warehouse Reconciliation** document, the warehouse manager runs **Generate Snapshot**.
+From the Warehouse Reconciliation document, the warehouse manager runs [Generate Snapshot](operations/generate-snapshot.md).

 This creates the detailed reconciliation rows that will be used during counting and review.

-The snapshot is the **momentary picture of the warehouse availability** at the exact time when the function is executed.
+The snapshot is the momentary picture of the warehouse availability at the exact time when the function is executed.
 It records what the system expects to be available in the selected scope before the physical counting begins.

 From a user perspective, this is the step that turns the reconciliation from a prepared plan into a working document with detailed rows for review and counting.